Comment: Contact tracing - Fighting Covid-19 without undermining our democratic values

 Macron was entirely justified in describing the battle against Covid-19 as "a war against an invisible enemy".
 Even so, we need to be careful that we do not win the war but embrace another enemy, intrusive and pervasive state surveillance.
 It is a far more formidable enemy.
 We need to resist the temptation.
 Once extensive state surveillance starts it is difficult, and will one day be impossible, to eradicate.

-Former Supreme Court Justice Jonathan Sumption QC expresses a timely word of caution, saying that the UK is presently caught up in the process of "collective hysteria".
-He explains, "the real problem is that when human societies lose their freedom, it's not usually because tyrants have taken it away."
+Former Supreme Court Justice Jonathan Sumption QC expresses a timely word of caution, saying that the UK is caught up in "collective hysteria".
+"The real problem is that when human societies lose their freedom, it's not usually because tyrants have taken it away."
 All too often, we surrender our freedom because of a perceived external threat.

 We have to remember what is important here, to build an app that is effective, trusted by the public and traces the virus, not the people who have contracted it.
 We need to make sure we do not solve one problem and, in doing so, lose our freedom and our hard-fought right to personal privacy.